Eric Weiner: Works

 In his first book The Geography of Bliss, Weiner traveled to spots around the globe—including Iceland, Bhutan, Moldova and Qatar—to search out how different countries define and pursue happiness.
-The book is being made into a six-part docu-series, featuring actor Rainn Wilson, and due to air on NBC's Peacock streaming service.
+The book was made into a six-part docu-series, featuring actor Rainn Wilson, which premiered on May 18, 2023 on NBC's Peacock streaming service.

 In The Socrates Express, Weiner follows in the footsteps of some of history's greatest thinkers—ranging from Epicurus to Thoreau to Confucius to Simone Weil—and offers practical and spiritual lessons for today's unsettled times.
 Weiner travels mostly by train to pilgrimage to the places around the world where these thinkers lived and where their ideas resonate today, making stops in Athens, Delhi, Wyoming, Kyoto, Frankfurt, Coney Island and places in between.

 Publishers Weekly says that Weiner in The Socrates Express "makes a convincing and winningly presented case for the practical applications of philosophy to everyday existence in the 21st century.
 With humor and thoughtfulness, he distills the wisdom of thinkers from throughout history....His book offers an appealing way to cope with the din of modern life and look at the world with attentive eyes and ears."
 Booklist gives The Socrates Express a starred review.

 In The Geography of Genius, Weiner travels from Athens to Silicon Valley, and throughout history, to show how creative genius flourishes in specific places at specific times.
 Walter Isaacson, bestselling author of Steve Jobs and The Innovators, says, "Why do certain places produce a spontaneous eruption of creativity?
 What made Athens and Florence and Silicon Valley?
 This witty and fun book has an insight in every paragraph.
 It’s a charming mix of history and wisdom cloaked as a rollicking travelogue filled with colorful characters.”

 Dan Gilbert, Harvard professor and author of the bestseller Stumbling on Happiness, calls The Geography of Genius "an intellectual odyssey, a traveler’s diary, and a comic novel all rolled into one.
 Smart, original, and utterly delightful, this is Weiner’s best book yet.”
 The Wall Street Journal review said that “There are some writers whose company is worth keeping, whatever the subject… And Mr. Weiner is blessed with this gift.
 He is a prober and questioner, a big-hearted humanist who will always take a colorful, contradictory reality over some unfounded certainty.”

 In Man Seeks God, he explores his spiritual restlessness and asks some fundamental questions: "Where do we come from?
 What happens when we die?
 How should we live our lives?
 Where do all the missing socks go?"